 Without collective bargaining, UA has unilateral power to change our working conditions.
 For example, the UA administration currently decides unilaterally whether to provide staff with annual raises or not, how much we pay for parking and healthcare, what our remote-work options are (if any), etc.

-We will not pay union dues until after we’ve signed authorization cards, successfully established our union through a representation election, and then bargained and democratically ratified our first contract.
+We will not pay union dues until after we have bargained and democratically ratified our first contract.
 At that point each individual staff employee can decide whether or not to become a dues-paying member.
 UAW membership dues are 1.44% of gross income*.

-Dues will be an important source of power for us, and are independent resources that support our work.
+Dues are important because our union doesn’t receive outside funding - all the resources we have to run our union and negotiate with UA Admin come from members pitching in.
 Union members democratically decide how union dues are spent, and create accountability: we all can and should decide whether the value of a collective bargaining agreement is worth union dues.
 Arguably we have paid more as a result of not having the power that comes from forming a union.

 *For your staff position at UA.
 Income from other employers or non-staff positions at UA would not have dues deducted.